-LANOXIN is indicated in the management of chronic cardiac failure where the dominant problem is systolic dysfunction.
-Its therapeutic benefit is greatest in those patients with ventricular dilatation.
+Digoxin is indicated in the treatment of chronic heart failure where systolic dysfunction is the main problem.
+The greatest therapeutic benefit is obtained in patients with ventricular dilatation.

-LANOXIN is specifically indicated where cardiac failure is accompanied by atrial fibrillation.
+Digoxin is specifically indicated when heart failure is accompanied by atrial fibrillation.